 Can I put down fertilizer on my new sod?

 We recommend that only a licensed professional apply chemicals to your new lawn.
-Our Premium Program is perfect for your new yard.
 Any fertilizer should be applied by an expert during the first year of growth.

 Get Started on Your Project!